 Accounting policies for deferred inflows and outflows related to leases are described under the caption - 'Leases' in Note 1.
-For the years ended June 30, 2023 and 2022, there is no deferred inflows and outflows related to leases.
+For the years ended June 30, 2024 and 2023, there are no deferred inflows and outflows related to leases.

 In accordance with GASB Statement No. 63, "Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position," the Fund reports deferred outflows of resources in the Statement of Net Position in a separate section following Assets.
-Similarly, the Fund reports deferred inflows of resources in the Statement of Net Statement of Net Position in a separate section following Liabilities.
+Similarly, the Fund reports deferred inflows of resources in the Statement of Net Position in a separate section following Liabilities.